 In May 2021, the Group has entered into an agreement with LiuGong Road Equipment to become the exclusive supplier of asphalt mixing plant for LiuGong Road Equipment.
-The Group will research and develop, design and manufacture products under the label of "LiuGong" and a new product series namely "LiuGong Asphalt Plant" ("LAP"), by leveraging its technical strength, as well as LiuGong's well-established distribution network and strong financial services capabilities, to sell the products to domestic and overseas markets.
-The Group expects this strategic partnership will further penetrate the midend asphalt mixing plant market to win more orders and expand its revenue stream.
+The Group will research and develop, design and manufacture products under the label of "LiuGong", by leveraging its technical strength, as well as LiuGong Road Equipment's well-established distribution network and strong financial services capabilities, to sell the products to domestic and overseas markets.
+The Group expects this strategic partnership will further penetrate the mid-end asphalt mixing plant market to win more orders and expand its revenue stream.
 Furthermore, the collaboration enables LiuGong Road Equipment to enrich and improve its one-stop road construction equipment solution to achieve a win-win situation.
+Furthermore, the Company is in the progress to collaborate with LiuGong Road Equipment and its subsidiary to form a strategic partnership for manufacturing asphalt mixing plants in the Indian market.